okanok/grom/README.md

 person1.knownPeople.Add(new Knows(5), person2);
 await person1.Persist();
 ```
-Calling Persist() will, in adition to the node, also persist or update any descendant node and relationship.
+Calling Persist() will, in adition to the node, also persist or update any descendant nodes and relationships.
 Updating works the same way as with nodes, change the property and call Persist() again on any ancestor node.

-To delete a node you can use the Remove, RemoveAt or RemoveRange methods on RelationshipCollection.
+To delete a relationship you can use the Remove, RemoveAt or RemoveRange methods on RelationshipCollection.
 They work the same as in a List\<T>.

 ## Supported Databases